paas-team-324/quota-management/README.md

 - Full schema validation on client and server
 - Clear distinction between development and production clusters
 - Quota managers do not carry the RBAC permissions, the application itself performs the actions
-- Each request is logged accordingly
+- Each request is logged accordingly and can be persisted
+- Optional namespace labeling

 ## Deployment